Michael-95-Pan/Data/README.md

 # Data
-Store my works about data
+Store my works about data mining, machine learning.
+Begin from the basic knowledge.